aaaaaa123456789/gb-debug-information/debuginfo.md

 size: for example, since block indexes are 4-byte values, the invalid block index is $FFFFFFFF.

 Invalid values are also used wherever a null value would be needed.
-(Therefore, **zero is not used as the null value**, allowing its use as the starting index of tables.)
+(Therefore, **zero is not used as the null value**, allowing zero to be used as the starting index of tables.)
 For example, the [master block table][sect3.5] contains a linked block field for each block; if a block doesn't have any linked block to reference, the linked block for that block is set to the invalid block index.
 In order to avoid confusion, this value is never called a null value; the term "invalid" is used instead in all cases,